Skip to main content

 Revised Hazard Categories for EPCRA 311 / 312 Reporting

 On March 26 2012, the Occupational Safety and Health Administration (OSHA) revised its Hazard Communication Standard (HCS) by adopting the United Nations Globally Harmonization System of Classification and Labeling of Chemicals (GHS).
-Based on the new classification criteria that OSHA adopted, EPA revised the existing hazard categories for hazardous chemical inventory form reporting under EPCRA Section 312 and for list reporting under section 311 in a final rule published on June 13 2016 (81 FR 38104).
+Based on the new classification criteria that OSHA adopted, EPA revised the existing hazard categories for hazardous chemical inventory form reporting under the Emergency Planning and Community Right-to-Know Act (EPCRA) Section 312 and for list reporting under section 311 in a final rule published on June 13 2016 (81 FR 38104).
 What are these categories and when must facilities begin using them when complying with EPCRA 311 and 312 reporting requirements?

 These hazard categories are defined in 40 CFR 370.66 and must be used starting January 1, 2018: